Skip to main content

-A project kickoff meeting presentation can boost your impression with the client.
 Say you’re all set for your project kickoff meeting.
 You’ve prepared an agenda, set out a meeting invite, prepped your team with an internal kickoff, and met with the client in advance.

 Now you’re standing in front of the project sponsor and your project team, ready to present, but without any visuals for the client to follow along with.
 Creating a slick, highly polished project kickoff presentation will help you avoid this scenario.

-What To Include In Your Project Kickoff Meeting Presentation:
+What To Include In Your Project Kickoff Meeting Presentation

 Here’s a sample outline that your project kickoff meeting presentation can follow, which aligns with our agenda.
 Make sure your slides contain bullet point versions of what you’ll be talking about.
-No one wants to read full paragraphs that match exactly with what’s being spoken out loud.
+No one wants to read full paragraphs that match exactly what’s being spoken out loud.

 Introductions